shetty83/dsi-sea-week03-4.5/README.md

 * Threading isn't implemented.
 We must make all of our calls serially instead of in parallel.
 * We aren't changing our headers to get through certain error messages, so some websites will be blocked.
 * We are using iPython, a very inefficient tool when it comes to doing this sort of thing.
-We should be using a dedicated Python IDE (Interactive Development Environment).
+We should be using a dedicated Python IDE (Interactive Development Environment) or a script.
 * We aren't templating.
 In layman's terms, we aren't providing an html structure for our web crawler to look for.
 This would drastically save time and space if we knew what we were looking for specifically.
 * We are saving all of our data to variables in memory instead of a database.
 This slows down our program significantly.
 * We are only using one computer to do all the crawling and processing.
 Usually these actions are done by a distributed network of computers working in parallel.